 So, what can you do when your friend asks you to read their work?
-The answer can vary depending on what stage the draft is in and how far along that person is in their writing career.
+The answer can vary.
+How far along are they in drafting?
+How much critique are they used to?
+Where are they at in their writing career?

 The New Draft and the New Writer

-If your friend only just started working on a project and it is in the very first stages of draft, don’t make strict judgment calls on grammar, plot, or characters.
+If the writer is new to writing or has shared little of their work and asks you to read a first draft pass, don’t make strict judgement calls on grammar, plot, or characters.
 You wouldn’t tell a mother her newborn baby looked like a giant wrinkled prune (even if it did), so don’t tell that writer her fledgling novel is messy and imperfect.
 They know it.
 If they don’t… Well, they will eventually.
-It is new, unpolished, and raw.
+It’s new, unpolished, and raw.

-If you notice something in the draft that truly bothers you, offer a constructive way of fixing it.
+If you notice something in the draft which truly bothers you, offer a constructive way of fixing it.
 I like to call these “Excited What-ifs”.

 Example: Oh!
 I like X character, but what if he did X instead of X?
 That would be cool!

 Be engaged, be happy for the writer, and offer suggestions in a positive tone.
-They might not take that suggestion, but it may inspire them to change the problem in a different way.
+They might not take the suggestion, but it may inspire them to change the problem in a different way.

-If your friend just started writing, and this is also their first draft, be encouraging to them.
-There is a lot of self-doubt in being a writer.
-A lot of little voices in our heads tell us to give up and that we aren’t any good.
+Be encouraging.
+Being a writer comes with a truck-load of self-doubt.
+A lot of little voices in our heads tell us to give up or that we aren’t any good.
 Encourage them to keep going.
 Be sure to tell them what you liked about their writing.
-In my personal experience, the best encouragement comes when a friend asks for more and when they seem genuinely excited to see where the story will go or to learn more about the characters.
+In my personal experience, the best encouragement comes when a friend asks for more, when they seem genuinely excited to see where the story will go, or desire to learn more about the characters.

 For the Seasoned Unpublished Writer

-If you are asked to read a manuscript they have worked on for a while, offer critique in a gentle way.
-Tell them when you didn’t feel something worked, tell them why it felt off to you and what you think you wanted from the situation or character.
-If the main character isn’t jiving with you, tell them that and why.
-It will help them understand what needs to be fixed in order to make that character more enjoyable.
+If asked to review a manuscript, remember to offer critique in an encouraging, positive manner.
+Tell them when you didn’t feel something worked, tell them why it felt off to you, and what you think you wanted from the situation or character.
+If the main character isn’t jiving with you, tell them why.
+It will help them understand what needs fixing to make the specific character more enjoyable–especially if it’s the main character.

-I have a go-to lady, a friend I’ve been writing “for” for the last 12 or so years.
+For me, personally, I have a go-to friend I’ve been writing “for” for over 12 years.
 I know how she’ll read my work.
-I know she’ll be truthful with it, but also say it in a way that is kind and one that won’t deflate me or make me abandon my idea.
-It will help me realize the flaw that needs fixing, without making me wish to run from it.
+I know she’ll be truthful with me, but she also has a way of framing critique in a way that helps me understand the problem without feeling deflated.
+She balances positive and negative feedback in a way that keeps me from running away from the problems I need to fix and, instead, helps me embrace them.
 She’ll even help me brainstorm how to fix it!

-When she reads my writing, she prints it and marks where she feels there is a problem.
-She explains why it doesn’t feel right to her and makes a suggestion on how it can be improved.
-She also circles or draws hearts with words like “Wheee!” when she finds something she really likes.
-If I’ve gone a couple of pages where she highlights serious flaws I never noticed, those small bursts of excitement help calm that swelling sense of dread that I’ve written something awful.
+When she reads my writing, she prints it out.
+She marks where she feels there is a problem, but also leaves scores of “squees”, hearts, and highlights where she gets excited or emotional about what is happening the story.
+In the sections that don’t work, she explains why and makes a suggestion on how it can be improved.
+If I’ve gone several pages where she highlights serious flaws I never noticed, those small bursts of excitement help calm that swelling sense of dread that I’ve written something awful.

 For the Soon-to-Be Published

 So your friend worked years on their book.
 It has gone through multiple drafts, revisions, or complete and utter re-writes.
 They are ready to publish it, whether submitting to an agent, traditional publisher, or self-publishing.
 They want your opinion to help fine-tune it.
-For your friend the author, it is finally time for them to let more than one person look at it, to reach outside their comfort zone and ask people they might not normally ask to review their work.
-That might be you.
-For the writer, this is akin to stepping naked in front of strangers, even if they know those “strangers” very well.
+For your friend, the author, it is finally time for them to let the world see their work.
+This is when you can shed some of the padding on your gloves, so to speak, and be a little more direct with your critique.

 Did the story hold your interest from the very beginning?
 If not, why not?